boniolp/tsb-kit/docs/algorithms/Encoding.md

 ## Principal Component Analysis-based Anomaly Detection (PCA)

 The first encoding-based approach is to encode and represent the time series with its principal components.
-Principal Components Analysis (PCA) [Snyder and Withers 1983] investigates the major components of the time series that contribute the most to the covariance structure.
+Principal Components Analysis (PCA) investigates the major components of the time series that contribute the most to the covariance structure.
 The anomaly score is measured by the sub-sequences distance from 0 along the principal components weighted by their eigenvalues.
 Please see [Aggarwal 2015] for mre details.

 The TSB-kit implementation of PCA is adapted from [PyOD implementation](https://pyod.readthedocs.io/en/latest/) [Zhao et al. 2019].